freshe/poddl/README.md

 -r = Download/List newest episodes first
 -i = Add episode index / number to file names
 -s = Use episode index / number as file names (nnn.ext)
--z N = Zero pad index/number when -i or -s are used (default = 3 if N are left out)
+-z N = Zero pad episode index / number when -i or -s are used (default = 3 if N are left out)
 -n N = Download a single episode
 -n N-N = Download a range of episodes
 -h = Quit when first existing file is found